 Where to stay in Bellano

-Villa Marina is a striking building located on the edge of Lake Como, with terrace seating, a hot tub and sun loungers all making the most of the view.
+Villa Marina is in a striking building located on the edge of Lake Como, with terrace seating, a hot tub, and sun loungers all making the most of the view.
 Rooms are decorated in a traditional, elegant style and the natural stone walls give it added charm.
 Villa Marina also has its own private lakeside beach!
+Click here for more information and to check the latest prices.

-The Cozy Nest is a chic, modern holiday home in Bellano, with a private pool and terrace overlooking the lake.
+The Cozy Nest: The Cozy Nest is a chic, modern holiday home in Bellano, with a private pool and terrace overlooking the lake.
 The one-bedroom house is well equipped with a full kitchen and lounge, and is ideal for a couples’ getaway on Lake Como.
+Click here for more information and to check the latest prices.

 Many people who visit Lake Como agree that Menaggio is perhaps the most beautiful town on the entire Lake, which is saying something, as they are all so impressive and individual.
 Menaggio is on the western side of the Lake, and is one of the largest towns, meaning that a lot of visitors base themselves here when exploring everything that they Lake has to offer.